 The empirical study presents the changing context surrounding an emerging networking-effectuation process over time (Figs. 1 & 2).
-Becoming close to key people and obtaining committed informants is an important issue in this type of research (Lincoln & Guba 1985).
-A stepwise process enabled to get access to the needed qualitative data where the researcher gained closeness by developing enough trust and commitment and a more open attitude from the key informants.
+Becoming close key people and obtaining committed informants is an important issue in this type of research (Lincoln & Guba 1985).
+The data was accessed by a stepwise process where the researcher gained closeness by developing enough trust and commitment and a more open attitude from the key informants.
 By disclosing the results of the written narratives and checking these with the two key informants in the case company after the interviews was a part of this process.
-Secondary data concerning the textile industry in Ghana, different organizations and firms acting in the market and in the firm's network were used to supplement the primary data (the author).
+Secondary data concerning the textile industry in Ghana, different organizations and firms acting in the market and in the firm's network were used to supplement the primary data. (the author).